 |Compensation and Benefits Managers||$116,240||6%|

 What does a Financial Analyst do?
-As the name suggests, role of a financial analyst is to guide entrepreneurs, businesses and different kind of people in evaluating their respective financial situations and accordingly selecting investments that suits their needs the best.
+As the name suggests, the role of a financial analyst is to guide entrepreneurs, businesses and different kind of people in evaluating their respective financial situations and accordingly selecting investments that suits their needs the best.
 Financial Analysts use metrics like stocks, share market, bonds etc for their evaluation.
-In case of businesses, they look at present value, growth forecast, strengths and weaknesses of management team.
+In case of businesses, they look at present value, growth forecast, strengths and weaknesses of the management team.
 As one goes up the hierarchy, Masters in Finance is required.

 Personal Financial Advisors

 As the name suggests, Personal Financial Advisors work with their clients and help in managing their personal finances, creating a long and short term growth plan, suggesting them avenues where they can get great ROI.
 To be a personal Financial Advisor, one needs to be highly competent and well informed about different kind of taxes, mortgages, policies etc. Other tasks that Personal Financial Advisors need to do are supervising their client’s accounts etc. Masters in Finance would be a great help if someone is looking to make their career as Personal Financial Advisor.

 If you want to be a Financial Manager, Masters in Finance will be a necessity as industry generally prefers candidates who have a masters degree in their resume compared to those with only bachelor's.
 Financial managers execute hard financial decisions and are basically responsible for augmenting profits and diminishing losses.
 Financial Advisors specialize in fields like insurance, credit, risk management etc.